bicciatolab/FIERCE/README.md

 ```r
 devtools::install_github("bicciatolab/FIERCE")
 ```

+Finally, exit your R session and restart it to avoid conflicts during the packages loading (in particular, rlang).

 In case of any issue with `FIERCE` installation through `install_github`, it is possible to download the package.tar.gz and install `FIERCE` from a local repository using the following command: